Henry Stram: Career

 In 2012, he participated in Shinsai, which was a benefit concert to support the victims of the Fukushima Daiichi nuclear disaster along with Patti LuPone, Richard Thomas, Mary Beth Hurt, Jay O. Sanders, Jennifer Lim and Angela Lin.
 The same year, he was in the cast of Rebecca, but the show was closed after it was discovered one of the investors never existed with a following criminal investigation.
-Ben Sprecher, a producer, hopes it will have a run in 2013.
+Ben Sprecher, a producer, hoped it would have a run in 2013.

 Personal life

 Stram has been with actor Martin Moran since they met while rehearsing The Making of Americans together in 1985.
 They since have done many shows together.
 Moran said of their meeting in a 2006 interview, "I remember what a surprise, what a thrill it was, when the coolest actor in the group the one who'd worked with Richard Foreman and at the Guthrie and graduated from Juilliard! started walking me to my subway stop after rehearsals.
 That was February 1985, twenty-one Valentine Days ago.
 Since then, we've made a life together through the vagaries of this nutty, blessed business".